fobos123deimos/fast-wave/README.md

 ## ✨ Advantages

-- **Highly Efficient**: The package uses numba's Just-in-Time (JIT) compilation in all its functions, increasing execution speed.
+- **Highly Efficient**: The package uses *Numba*'s Just-in-Time (JIT) compilation in all its functions, increasing execution speed.
 - **Highly Accurate**: The functions in this package have precision next to the precision of Wolfram Mathematica and MATLAB.
+In addition, there is a module just for calculating wave functions with arbitrary-precision using the *mpmath* package.
-- **Past response cache**: The functions in this package can use decorators of the Least Recently Used (LRU) type called lru_cache from the Python functools library to store previous results avoiding recalculation.
+- **Past response cache**: The functions in this package can use decorators of the Least Recently Used (LRU) type called lru_cache from the Python *functools* library to store previous results avoiding recalculation.

 ## 🛠 Setup